isa-nurbek/leet-code-challenges/Arrays/README.md

 - Subarrays and sublists (e.g., finding maximum subarrays).
 - Rotations and shifts.
 - Multi-dimensional arrays and matrix operations.
-- Challenges involving nested arrays or arrays with constraints and etc.
+- Challenges involving nested arrays or arrays with constraints

 ---